Monday, 15 January 2024

 Apart from a few dozen choice items which I still have, I sold most of the collection over the years.
 But I kept the Nick Drake LP simply because it wasn’t in the best of condition.
 For a start the sleeve was in two halves, so I assumed it was damaged and therefore unsaleable.
 That was not the case, but thankfully I didn’t know any better at the time.

-It proved to be a good move because since then it’s been identified as an advance promo copy of Five Leaves Left sent out to reviewers and the like with the sleeve (front and back) in two separate pieces, or “slicks,” which are slightly taller than normal.
+It proved to be a good move because since then it's been identified as an advance promo copy of Five Leaves Left sent out to reviewers and the like with the sleeve (front and back) in two separate pieces, or "slicks," which are slightly taller than normal.
 Other differences include the Island box logo and catalogue number on the back cover.
-This appears in black on all regular released copies but is printed in green ink here and is the only known Island release to use this colour typeface.
+This appears in black on all regular released copies, but it printed in green ink here and is the only known Island release to use this colour typeface.

 The matrix number in the runout grooves is also the lowest one ever seen for this release: